Our mission is to make a difference for animals and the people who love them.

-- A comprehensive adoption program that matches 13,000 homeless animals with new families; there are no time or space limits for any animals in our adoption program.
+- A comprehensive adoption program that matches 12,000 homeless animals with new families; there are no time or space limits for any animals in our adoption program.
 We receive nearly all the area's surrendered animals, as well as animals from local and state animal control facilities, and animals transferred from other shelters.
-We are the stray animal holding facility for municipalities in Racine, Brown, Door and Ozaukee Counties only.
+We are the stray animal holding facility for municipalities in Racine, Brown, Door, Ozaukee, and Kenosha Counties only.

 - Affordable spay/neuter services open to the public at the WHS Spay/Neuter Clinic in West Allis.